 Organize functional items in see-through plastic bins/boxes with visual labels (symbols, photos, words, textures) so the child can see and use the receptacles.
-Place the bins on shelves or in places that the child can easily see and access.
-Once again, the better the organization, order and structure in the environment, the more likely it will reduce the frustration level of a child on the autism spectrum and the less likely he or she will be to engage in appropriate behaviors.
+Place the bins on shelves or in places the child can easily see and access.
+Once again, the better the organization, order and structure in the environment, the more likely it will reduce the frustration level of a child on the autism spectrum and the less likely he/she will be to engage in inappropriate behaviors.

 Institute Appropriate Seating